swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 The `@_exported` attribute is a step above a `public` import, as clients see the imported module declarations is if they were part of the local module.
-With this proposal, `@_exported` is accepted only on public import declarations, both with the modifier or the default public visibility in Swift 5/6 mode.
+With this proposal, `@_exported` is accepted only on public import declarations, both with the modifier or the default `public` visibility in current language modes.

 The `@testable` attribute allows the local module to reference the internal declarations of the imported module.
 The current design even allows to use an imported internal or package type in a public declaration.